-Funds may only be expended by order of the Board of Trustees on checks signed by the Executive Director, or his/her appointee, to defray expenses of the Association, its publications, and to further the purposes of the Association.
+Funds may only be expended by order of the Board of Trustees by signatories authorized by the Board of Trustees on checks signed by the Executive Director, or his/her appointee, to defray expenses of the Association, its publications, and to further the purposes of the Association.
+A minimum of two signatories should be authorized by the Board of Trustees.